rgrove/sanitize/COMPARISON.md

 # Biased comparison of Ruby HTML sanitization libraries

-This is a feature comparison of several widely used Ruby HTML sanitization libraries.
+This is a feature comparison of three widely used Ruby HTML sanitization libraries.
 It's heavily biased because I'm the author of Sanitize, and I've chosen to list the features that are important to me.